avicnotes/hyde/_posts/2020-04-08-html-project-wikipedia.md

   2. Create a [HTML-only Tribute Page](/html-projects-tribute-page/)
   3. Create a [HTML-only Google Search Result page](/html-projects-google-search-result/)
   4. Create a <a href="/html-sign-up-form-page/">HTML-only Signup form page</a>

+## Where to publish your Html project
+### Codepen

+Codepen is the easiest one to setup.
+You just need an account to begin with.
+Then create a new pen and copy paste your HTML code there.

+### Github
+This one takes a bit more time to setup.
+However, you can use the Github.com web based editor to upload or copy paste your HTML.

+Then you need to go to the repository setting to enable the projects to be viewed on (your-username).github.io/(repository-name).

+If you are still stuck on what to do for your first HTML project, checkout my step by step illustrated guide on how to [create your first HTML web page.](https://devpractical.com/create-a-web-page-using-html/)